sqlnotes/sql/README.md

 **Miscellaneous:** Useful scripts that don't fit into a single category.

 ## Contributing
 We welcome contributions from the community!
 Whether you're adding new utilities, enhancing existing ones, or reporting issues, your import is invaluebble and greatly appreciated.
-Together, we can make <span style="color:green; font-weight:bold; font-style:italic;">Schema Z</span> more useful for everyone.
+Together, we can make **Schema Z** more useful for everyone.